Ogden, Utah minor league baseball history: History

 The Ogden Lobsters joined the Inter-Mountain League in 1901, playing in the newly created four-team league, along with the Park City Miners, Railway Ducks/Lagoon Farmers and Salt Lake City White Wings.
-Ogden finished with a record of 31–10 to capture the 1901 Inter-Mountain League Championship, playing under returning manager Dad Gimlin to finish 5.0 games ahead of the 2nd place Salt Lake City White Wings.
+Ogden finished with a record of 31–10 to capture the 1901 Inter-Mountain League Championship, playing under returning manager Dad Gimlin to finish 5.0 games ahead of the second place Salt Lake City White Wings.
 The league folded after the 1901 season.

 Ogden continued play as members of the four–team Independent level Utah State League in 1902 under manager Frank "Dad" Gimlin.
-League standings are unknown.
+The league standings for the 1902 season are unknown.

-The Ogden Lobsters played in the 1905 Pacific National League, alongside the Boise Infants, Salt Lake City Fruit Pickers and Spokane Indians.
-Ogden placed 2nd in the league with a 20–17 record.
-The Pacific National League disbanded on June 20, 1905 and did not reform.
+The Ogden Lobsters played in the 1905 Pacific National League, alongside the Boise Infants, Salt Lake City Fruit Pickers and Spokane Indians teams.
+In the final standings, Ogden placed second in the league with a 20–17 record in a shortened season.
+The Pacific National League disbanded on June 20, 1905, and did not reform.

-The Ogden Canners played in the Class D Union Association from 1912 to 1914.
-Ogden finished 4th in 1912 with a 71–68 record.
-The Canners finished and 6th (last) in 1913, with a record of 49–74.
+The Ogden Canners played in the Class D level Union Association from 1912 to 1914.
+Ogden placed fourth in 1912 with a 71–68 record.
+The Canners placed sixth (last) in 1913, with a record of 49–74.
 The Union Association folded on August 5, 1914, however Ogden and the Salt Lake City Skyscrapers played 16 games against each other to complete their seasons.
-Ogden won 10 of the 16 games to finish 54–32, 2.0 games ahead of Salt Lake.
+Ogden won 10 of the 16 games to finish with an overall record of 54–32, ending the season 2.0 games ahead of Salt Lake.
 In the Finals, Ogden defeated Salt Lake 4 games to 2 and captured the 1914 Union Association Championship.